Antonio Santin

-Life
+Biography

-Santin was born in Rovigno (Rovinj), Austria-Hungary (modern day Croatia), on 9 December 1895, and was ordained on 1 May 1918.
+Santin was born in 9 December 1895, in Rovinj, Austria-Hungary, and was ordained on 1 May 1918.
 He was born to Giovanni (Santin) and Eufemia Rossi.
 He was the first of eleven children.
 He was born into a family of fishermen, and his mother worked at a tobacco factory.
-He attended elementary school in Rovinj.
-Economic difficulties didn't allow him to pursue priesthood; however, thanks to the help of a priest in Koper he was able to go to high school and entered the seminary, from which he graduated in 1915.
+He attended elementary school in Rovigno.
+Economic difficulties didn't allow him to pursue priesthood; however, thanks to the help of a priest in Capodistria he was able to go to high school and entered the seminary, from which he graduated in 1915.
 During WW1 he continued his theological studies, in Maribor and in Stična.
-He was appointed priest on May 1, 1918.
-On May 14, 1918 he was appointed Bishop of Poreč and Pula by Trifone Pederzolli.
-In 1919 he became parish vicar in Pula.
+He was appointed priest on 1 May 1918.
+On 14 May 1918, he was appointed Bishop of Parenzo (now Poreč, Croatia) and Pola (now Pula, Croatia) by Trifone Pederzolli.
+In 1919, he became parish vicar in Pola.
 He arrived in the city on the day it passed to Italy.
 In his thirteen years as vicar there, he was noted for his zeal and concern for the material needs of the population.
 It was for this reason that in 1921 he made propaganda for the PPI.
-In 1919 he received a specialization at the Catholic Institute of Social Sciences of Bergamo.
-In 1931 he was appointed canon of the Pula Chapter.
+In 1919, he received a specialization at the Catholic Institute of Social Sciences of Bergamo.
+In 1931, he was appointed canon of the Pola Chapter.
 In 1932 he became the cathedral pastor of St. Thomas.

-Santin was appointed Bishop of Rijeka on August 10, 1933 by Pius XI, being ordained a bishop on October 29 in Pula.
-He was enthroned on November 11, 1933 at the St Vitus Cathedral.
-After five years as the bishop of Rijeka, he was appointed head of the Diocese of Trieste, taking over the diocese of Koper-Trieste after the authorities removed Luigi (Alojzij) Fogar.
+Santin was appointed Bishop of Rijeka on 10 August 1933 by Pius XI, being ordained a bishop on 29 October in Pola.
+He was enthroned on 11 November 1933 at the St Vitus Cathedral.
+After five years as the bishop of Fiume, he was appointed head of the Diocese of Trieste, taking over the diocese of Capodistria-Trieste after the authorities removed Luigi (Alojzij) Fogar.
 During the 1920s and 1930s, he worked in what is called the period of consensus between Catholicism and Fascism.
 The Italian episcopate "was convinced that it was possible to use fascism for the purpose of 'Catholic restoration' after more than half a century of anticlerical liberal governments."
 He demanded complete Latinization of the liturgy, thus abolishing the šćaveta (from italian schivaetto; church books from Croatian coastal areas written in the vernacular Chakavian language, dating back to the 15th century, containing epistles and gospels that are read at Mass throughout the year), which he considered an abuse.
 He also sent Italian priests to Croatian and Slovenian parishes, clashing with priests who did not accept to teach only Italian in schools.
 This caused unrest in the population, with reportedly some even claiming they would switch to Orthodox Christianity.
 The Croatian and Slovene priests wrote a letter of protest to the Holy See.